-There are additional costs associated with (1) two optional out-of-state field trips (i.e., transportation, food, and lodging, as applicable); (2) herb kit fees for several required courses in the Therapeutic Herbalism program; and (3) transportation, food and lodging costs associated with required attendance for an onsite course in each area of concentration.
+There are additional costs associated with (1) out-of-state field trips (i.e., transportation, food, and lodging, as applicable); (2) herb kit fees for several required courses; and (3) transportation, food, and lodging costs associated with attendance for required and optional onsite courses in the M.S.
+Clinical Herbal Medicine, M.S.
+Herbal Product Design and Manufacture, and Post-Baccalaureate Certificate in Herbal Studies programs.